inasafe/inasafe-doc/docs/source/developer-docs/preparing_test_builds.rst

 This document has two sections:

-* How to configure QGIS to use the InaSAFE test builds repo.
+* How to configure QGIS to use the |project_name| test builds repo.
 * How to set up a test build server (intended only for sysadmins).

 Configuring QGIS to use test builds (from Linfiniti server).